 I opened my own real estate agency in January 1978.

 The company grew quickly, and I won several awards for "Best Advertising in New Jersey" from the New Jersey Press Association.
 I quickly expanded into new construction and renovations, and continued to adhere to my investing plan.

-Because there were few well trained real estate agents which I needed to meet the demands of my growing brokerage business, and with a lack of real estate agent training programs, I was required to developed my own fast-track real estate agent training program.
+Because there were so few well trained real estate agents (which I needed to meet the demands of my growing brokerage business), and a total absence of real estate agent training programs, I was forced to developed my own fast-track real estate agent training program.